fhiso/sources-and-citations/citation-elements.md

 implement the reference using a pointer to the data structures in memory that represents the *citation layer*.
 Serialisation formats will define their own representations of these references.

-{.ednote}  Earlier drafts of this standard used a *layer identifier* to represent references, but left their form unspecified and allowed implementations to use alternative implementation techniques such as pointers.
-The new wording is not strictly a change, but makes it clearer that a formal *layer identifier* is not required.
-If a persistent identifier is subsequently required for *citation layers*, it is most likely to be added as a piece of metadata in a future metadata standard.

 {.note} The data model allows multiple *layer derivation links* between the same pair of *citation layers*.
 This might be used when the